 Alice Neel (left) and Elaine de Kooning were featured artists at the gallery's 25th Anniversary, December, 1983.
 Their joint exhibition was held in March, 1984.

 Just a word about some others who were there: our friend and collector Bill Littlefield, gesturing with his cigarette holder, tall, dignified and urbane in his Harvard 1913 football sweater; the sardonic David Rosenberg, brother of Harold and director of the Camino; Alex Katz, soon to be famous.
 The shy, simple Isser Aronovici, founder of the Phoenix Gallery and creator of magnificent, sharply satirical Biblical figures in black, brown and grey was followed by Alice Neel, his secular counterpart, blonde, buxom, and draped in a sleazy shawl.

-In continuous operation since 1958, the Phoenix Gallery represents a committed artist community that runs a non-profit public exhibition space for fellow professional and emerging artists.
-In addition, it awards fellowships, hosts juried exhibitions, and promotes the work of all its members.
+In continuous operation since 1958, the NYC Phoenix Art represents a committed artist community that runs a non-profit public on line exhibition space for fellow professional and emerging artists.
+In addition, it has pop up exhibitions twice a year.

 Executive Board Pamela Flynn, President Harriet Sobie Goldstein, Secretary Joseph O'Neill, Treasurer